 Contaminated water (RO concentrated salt water) is being treated using seven types of equipment including the multi-nuclide removal equipment (ALPS).
 Treatment of the RO concentrated salt water was completed on May 27, 2015, with the exception of the remaining water at the tank bottom.
-The remaining water will be treated sequentially toward dismantling the by operating the sub-drain pump (
+The remaining water will be treated sequentially toward dismantling the

-The strontium-treated water from other facilities than the multi-nuclide removal equipment will be re-purified in the multi-nuclide removal equipment to further reduce risks.
+The strontium-treated water from other facilities than the multi-nuclide removal equipment will be re-purified in the multi-nuclide removal equipment to further reduce risks